peterfennell/SIS-simulations/README.md

 SIS-simulations
 ===============

-Numerical Simulation program for continuous-time SIS dynamics on networks.
-Please cite "An analysis of Synchronous and Asynchronous updating schemes for Markov processes on networks" by P.G.
-Fennell, S. Melnik and J.P.
-Gleeson (2014) if used.
+Numerical Simulation of Susceptible-Infected-Susceptible (SIS) dynamics on networks.
+Possible simulation algorithms are the Gillespie Algorithm (event-based algorithm), Asynchronous updating and Synchronous updating (discrete-time algorithms).
+The time-step for the discrete-time algorithms is automatically set in the source code (src/S.h and src/AS.h) and can be modified if required.

-Executable files are available for Windows, Mac and Linux and are contained in the repectively named folders.
-The C++ source code is contained in the folder src.
-For details on how to run the program from the terminal, how to interpret the outputs and how to modify the source code see manual.txt.
+Full details on compiling and running the simulations, interpreting the outputs and modifying the source code are given in the README.txt file.